RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	actual	audit	testing	is	perhaps	the	most important	part	of	an	audit	because	it	determines	whether	the configurations	and	controls	in	place	actually	match	those	documented in	policy	or	regulation	and	should	be	in	place.

 ### Qustion # 20 - Data	is	used	by	many	different	roles	within	an	organization.
-Although	allroles	have	the	responsibility	for	protecting	the	data	and	conforming	to	any policies	governing	its	use	or	access,	which	role	is	specifically	responsible for	determining	the	appropriate	controls	to	be	applied	as	well	as appropriate	use?
+Although	all roles	have	the	responsibility	for	protecting	the	data	and	conforming	to	any policies	governing	its	use	or	access,	which	role	is	specifically	responsible for	determining	the	appropriate	controls	to	be	applied	as	well	as appropriate	use?
 A.	Data	custodian
 B.	Data	owner
 C.	Data	originator